intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/objectdetection/inference/README.md

 ```

 ### Results
-You can find new com.intel.analytics.zoo.serving.generated images stored in output_path, and the objects in the images are with a box around them [labeled "name"]
+You can find new generated images stored in output_path, and the objects in the images are with a box around them [labeled "name"]